Just so you know, as an Amazon Associate we earn from qualifying purchases made via bold green links, buttons or images.

 5. Stability and traction

 The whole point of the gravel bike is to allow what is essentially a road bike to handle off-road conditions.
 This means that gravel bikes need greater stability for tackling uneven surfaces.
-They’re designed for this, and gravel bike wheels come with wider tires that use a more gnarly tread.
+They’re designed for this, and gravel bike wheels come with wider tires that use a more gnarly tread than most hybrid tires.
 All this makes them better at maneuvering through challenging cycling conditions.

 Hybrid bikes are more stable and handle better on city streets.
 The straight handlebars and the comfortable riding position allow you to respond more easily to traffic and changing road conditions during a big-city commute.